Download a PDF of this guide.

 What to do if your plan is not working

-Reviewing your plan weekly will help you and your employer identify early if the plan is not working.
+Reviewing your plan each week will help you and your employer identify early on if it is not working.
 Your employer should act quickly to identify the problem, discuss it with the insurer and your doctor and consider taking action such as:

 - a referral to an approved workplace rehabilitation provider (if not yet involved)